danog/MadelineProto/docs/index.md

 echo 'OK, done!'.PHP_EOL;
 ```

-Run this code in a browser or in a console.
+[Try this code now!](https://try.madelineproto.xyz) or run this code in a browser or in a console.

 Tip: if you receive an error (or nothing), [send us](https://t.me/pwrtelegramgroup) the error message and the `MadelineProto.log` file that was created in the same directory (if running from a browser).